 Just tried the new Coco Noir pure perfume and body Creme.
 It smells so beyond amazing I turn myself on!!
 The notes are totally different than the EDP.
 The pure perfume contains vanilla sandalwood and bergamot.
 Run, don't walk, and experience this incredible scent

 I didn't like Coco Noir when it first came out, but my nose is getting used to the woods used in Noir and in many other fragrances today.
-In addition to woods, I get a lot of florals on top for much of the life of the perfume, and a lovely raspberry-vanilla emerges toward the end.
+In addition to woods, I get florals and powder on top for much of the life of the perfume, and a lovely raspberry-vanilla emerges toward the end.
+Occasionally some of the incense of Coco peeks out at the final drydown.
+Very comfortable, complex, versatile fragrance that "grows on you" to the point of being addictive.
 Coco Noir is very much it's own fragrance with only a hint of similarity to other fragrances in the Chanel portfolio.
-Coco Noir bears a lot of resemblance to TF Black Orchid.
-The Noir bottle is very beautiful and classic.
+The Coco Noir black-and-gold bottle is so elegant and classic.
 Full bottle worthy for me.

 More wearable than the original Coco, but I still recommend Chance or Mademoiselle over this.
 Coco Noir is another typical older lady fragrance imo.